aembke/fred.rs/CONTRIBUTING.md

 The reader half processes frames asynchronously with respect to the writer half via a separate Tokio task.
 After the socket is split the client spawns another Tokio task where this task has access to a shallow clone of the `Multiplexer` struct.

-This design has several benefits:

-* Not everything in Redis follows a request-response model.
-It can often be very helpful to receive messages out of band of a request-response command.
-This will be especially useful when RESP3 support lands and `PUSH` frames become more widely used by the server.
-* The library can get a signal when the socket closes without having to try to write to it first.
-If the socket were not split then callers would need to try to write to the socket to detect if it had closed.
-By splitting the socket we can get a signal immediately if the socket closes so reconnection logic can run right away.
-* Reading and writing operations can run concurrently.

-However, there is one drawback to this design:

-* Some shared state is necessary.
-Both the reader and writer tasks need to have access to the queue of in-flight commands for example.
-Since these are separate tasks Tokio requires this shared state to be `Send + Sync`, which means a `RwLock` is required.

-That being said, the size of the critical section of code that needs to acquire a write lock on the in-flight command queue is pretty small.
-The writer has to clone the command contents anyways when converting to a `Frame`, so the writer half only holds the write lock while it calls `push_back` on the underlying `VecDeque`.
-On the reader side the reader only needs to acquire a write lock to call `pop_front` on the underlying `VecDeque`.

 Once a connection is established the `Multiplexer` does the following:

 1. Split the connection.
 The writer half is covered above.
-2. Spawn a Tokio task with access to the reader half, a reference to the server ID to which the reader half is connected, and a shallow clone of the `Multiplexer`.
+2. Spawn a task with access to the reader half, a reference to the server ID to which the reader half is connected, and a shallow clone of the `Multiplexer`.
 3. Convert the reader half to a `Stream`, calling [try_fold](https://docs.rs/futures/0.3.16/futures/stream/struct.TryFold.html) on it in the process.
-While this does mean the stream is processed in series the reader task never `awaits` a future so there wouldn't be any benefit of processing the stream concurrently on an event loop anyways.
+While this does mean the stream is processed in series the reader task never `awaits` a future so there wouldn't be any benefit of processing the stream concurrently on an event loop.
 By processing the stream in series it also makes it very easy to handle situations where the command should be retried, or reconnection needs to occur, since the reader task can just put the command back at the front of the in-flight queue without worrying about another task having popped from the queue in the meantime.

 Inside the `try_fold` loop the reader task does the following: